YourNiceCv

 2. Indexing (The Database Phase)

 Once the data is extracted, it is indexed and stored in a massive, searchable database.
 Your profile becomes a collection of data points.
-Recruiters can now search this database using boolean logic (e.g., ("Project Manager" OR "Scrum Master") AND "Agile" AND "London").
-If your CV wasn't parsed correctly in step one, you won't appear in these search results.
+Recruiters can now search this database using boolean logic (e.g., ("Project Manager" OR "Scrum Master") AND "Agile" AND "New York").
+If your resume wasn't parsed correctly in step one, you won't appear in these search results.

 3. Scoring (The Matching Phase)